“Do you trust me?”

 “Can you stand?”
 She nodded, still a bit dumbfounded but allowed him to pull her to his feet.
 “They will have to go all the way around to get back here, by then we’ll be long gone.”

 They walked as the sun completely disappeared, washing the back alleys of the kingdom in long shadows.
 Alijah felt Jade grab his hand, he grinned and squeezed it.
 Today wasn’t such a bad day after all.
 They walked in silence, but the kingdom was abuzz with the sounds of night.
-Songs from crickets, laughter coming children on the streets, sounds coming from candle lit windows… it was different from the quiet sounds of the palace.
+Songs from crickets, laughter coming from children on the streets, sounds coming from candle lit windows… it was different from the quiet sounds of the palace.

 Alijah paused in front of a building, he glanced around, and knocked.
 Jade stood quietly next to him, wanting to know where they were but she chewed her lip instead.
 She was naturally curious, now that she was out of the palace, her curiosity grew and it was killing her not asking but obviously he had his secrets.

 “Where are we?” she whispered.
 She couldn’t help herself.
 He didn’t answer.
 Candle light flooded the side street as the door opened.
-A woman with long dark hair that fell in waves down her back stood before them, her grey eyes shifted between the two before a grin appeared on her face.
+A woman with long dark hair that fell in waves down her back stood before them, her grey eyes shifted between the two before a smile appeared on her face.

 “Hey there handsome,” her eyes shifted to Jade, suspicion crossed her features.